-The Lady Luck Casino will soon to be part of the Eldorado Group.
-Eldorado agreed to buy Lady Luck with Churchill Downs, but the agreement fell through.
+The Lady Luck Casino is part of the Eldorado Group.
+Eldorado agreed to sell Lady Luck to Churchill Downs, but the agreement fell through.

 Nevertheless, Churchill Downs is about to take over operational control of the casino under a separate deal.

 Churchill Downs also operates the Presque Isle Downs & Casino and the racetrack which it and Eldorado are buying.

 Lady Luck has not filed any license applications for interactive gaming or sports betting.
 The window for filing license applications has now closed, so expect no change at Lady Luck.

 Churchill Downs has applied for a full set of interactive licenses for Presque Isle, so the company’s online ambitions can be realized through those licenses.